1975 Indianapolis 500: Third Day – Saturday May 17

 With five spots open in the field, qualifying opened with Mike Hiss the first car to make an attempt.
 The field was quickly filled to 33 cars, and Lee Kunzman was the first car on the bubble.

 Mario Andretti returned from Monaco, and put his car solidly in the field with a speed of 186.480 mph, easily the fastest driver of the day, bumping Kunzman in the process.
 At 12:18 p.m., Al Loquasto was now on the bubble.

 Billy Scott made two attempts to bump his way in, but blew his engine on the first attempt, and waved off the second.
 No other cars made an attempt the rest of the day.

 Bump Day – Sunday May 18

 On the final day of time trials, Al Loquasto still clung to the bubble spot.
 Eldon Rasmussen was the first car out to make an attempt.
 His first lap was over 183 mph, but the next two laps dropped off and the team waved off the run.
 Three hours later, Jim Hurtubise blew an engine after one slow lap, and Loquasto was still on the bubble after over 24 hours.

 With about an hour left in the day, Loquasto survived yet two more attempts.
 At 5:18 p.m., with just under 42 minutes left in the day, Eldon Rasmussen made his second attempt.
-His speed of 181.910 mph bumped Loquasto and the field was set.
+His speed of 181.910 mph finally bumped Loquasto.
+At 5:51 p.m., Tom Bigelow bumped Rick Muther from the field with a speed of 181.864 mph.
+That put Mike Hiss on the bubble spot with just over five minutes to go.

+After an aborted run by Jim Hurtubise, Billy Scott hurriedly left the pit lane.
+He made it out onto the track just before the 6 o'clock gun that ended qualifying.
+Scott managed two laps over 180 mph, a little shy of Mike Hiss's 181.754 mph bubble speed.
+Scott's third lap dropped off to 179 mph, then on his final lap, he looped the car in turn four.
+Scott crashed into the outside wall almost head-on, but walked away not seriously injured.
+Scott's crash ended the session, and the field was set.